Using WP Fusion and LearnDash, you can automatically add students to your CRM of choice when they register on your site.

 - Sync final score for this quiz to a custom field: This option allows you to sync a student’s final quiz score (as a percentage) to a custom field in your CRM.
 It will be updated each time the quiz is submitted.

 - Sync final points for this quiz to a custom field: This is the same as the Sync final score setting except instead of the quiz score, the total points earned by the user will be synced to the selected custom field.

 Using WP Fusion you can sync the answers to individual quiz questions to custom fields in your CRM.
 This can be configured within the WP Fusion meta box when editing any single quiz question.

-WP Fusion also supports linking a tag with a LearnDash Group.
-When this tag is applied, the user will automatically be added to the group.
-If the tag is removed, the user will be removed from the group.
+- Link with Tag – Group Leader: This setting works similarly to Link with Tag, except for group leaders instead of group members.
+When this tag is applied, the user will automatically be set as the leader of the group.
+If the tag is removed, the user will be un-enrolled from the group leader position.